NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 - a new item;
 - a gift from a Character;
-- an introduction to another Character;
+- an introduction to another new Character;
-- an invitation to an event, activity, or location;
+- an invitation to an event, activity, or new location;
 - access to a previously unavailable place or opportunity;
 - useful information that is **additional to the information required to complete the Quest**;
 - a new relationship opportunity or social connection;